|

 This

-group of young adult Apistogramma hongsloi are from a wild strain.
+group of young adult Apistogramma Hongsloi are from a wild strain.
 They

 do not exhibit many of the colors found in the domestic forms.
 However,